ifremer-bioinformatics/samba/docs/usage.md

 ### `--singleEnd`

 Set to true to specify that the inputs are single-end reads.
-Default is paired-End.
+Default is paired-end reads.

 ### `--projectName`